artificialsolutions/teneo-inquire-reference-dashboard/README.md

 1) by editing the html file, or
 2) by providing the details as url parameters

-Both options will be outlined below
+Both options are be outlined below:

-### Option 1: editing the html file
+### Option 1: edit the html file
 - Download the InquireReferenceDashbaord.html
 - Open the file in a text editor and edit the lines
     - Line 85: replace `https://your_team_name.data.teneo.ai/` with the Teneo Inquire URL of your solution